-Another product from Chinese manufacturer Torin, the TR4076 Roll Under is a hydraulic transmission jack capped at a capacity of 1000 lbs.
+Another product from Chinese manufacturer Torin, the TR4076 Roll Under is a low profile transmission jack capped at a capacity of 1000 lbs.
 It sits on a rectangular base that runs along the length of the chassis, with a 31.5 by 18.1 by 9.1 inches dimension.
 The raising panel sits atop this base to work in a scissor-like movement, controlled by a cranking lever that extends outside its base on the opposite side.
 The base sits on 360 degree swivel steel wheels.

 The Roll Under weighs 78.3 pounds, and works from an 8.66 inch clearance to a maximum height of 22.64 inches.
 It is a strong stainless jack that fits in well for its class, albeit not so well in industrial capacity as the manufacturers claim.
 A few users have actually described it as ideal for ‘Backyard servicing.’